 Because the issue is politically intractable?
 But since when has that stopped philosophers?
 Animal ethics, environmental ethics, prison abolition, Marxism—the discussion continues in America despite the political futility.

 If I die in a mass shooting, I hope philosophers say something more about gun policy.
-I have argued that philosophers have largely ceded their role as philosophers to others.
 Where do we turn when public discourse is not a debate but rather political posturing disguised as reasoning?
 What does this tell us about the importance of philosophy?